 Introduction to Zen Class

-Advance registration for the Intro class is required (at least 24 hours before the start of the class), along with full proof of vaccination.
+Advance registration for the Intro class is required (at least 24 hours before the start of the class), but proof of vaccination against COVID-19 is no longer required.
 Masks are optional within our space.

 We also offer free audio dharma talks by our teachers.

-When: Offered on two Tuesdays a month (choose one) except in August; see our calendar for specific dates.
-All sessions are led by one of our teachers.
+When: Offered on two Thursdays a month (choose one) except in August; see our calendar for specific dates.